pylint-dev/pylint/doc/user_guide/configuration/index.rst

     pylint --disable=bare-except,invalid-name --class-rgx='[A-Z][a-z]+' --generate-toml-config

-In practice, you should create a minimal configuration file which contains only configuration overrides.
-For all other options, Pylint will use default values.
+In practice, it is often better to create a minimal configuration file which only contains configuration overrides.
+For all other options, Pylint will use its default values.

 .. toctree::
    :maxdepth: 2